Traces for factorization homology in dimension 1: Factorization homology

 whose image consists of those objects that are refinements of the solidly 1-framed closed disks $\DD^1$ or $\DD^0$. \bit{Factorization homology} is right Kan extension along $\rho$ followed by left Kan extension along $\delta$:

-The following result summarizes some key structural features of factorization homology (see~\cite{enriched1} for an explanation of its terms). \begin{theorem}[\cite{fact1},\cite{enriched1}] If $\cV$ admits finite limits and sifted colimits, then the Kan extensions~(\ref{f5}) exist.
-For each $M\in \bcM$, the functor $\int_M \colon \fCat_1[\cV] \to \cV$ preserves products.
-For each $\cC\in \fCat_1[\cV]$, the functor $\int \cC \colon \bcM \to \cV$ carries \bit{closed covers} to limit diagrams, and satisfies \bit{excision}. \end{theorem} Via the standard formula for left Kan extensions, for $\cC\in \fCat_1[\cV]$ and $M\in \bcM$, the factorization homology can be identified as a colimit involving the right Kan extension $\rho_\ast \cC$:
+The following result summarizes some key structural features of factorization homology (see~\cite{circle} for an explanation of the bolded terms). \begin{theorem}[\cite{fact1}, \cite{circle}] Suppose $\cV$ admits finite limits and sifted colimits, and that sifted colimits distribute over products.
+Then the Kan extensions~(\ref{f5}) exist.
+Furthermore, for each $M\in \bcM$, the functor $\int_M \colon \fCat_1[\cV] \to \cV$ preserves products.
+Lastly, for each $\cC\in \fCat_1[\cV]$, the functor $\int \cC \colon \bcM \to \cV$ carries \bit{closed covers} to limit diagrams, and satisfies \bit{excision}. \end{theorem} Via the standard formula for left Kan extensions, for $\cC\in \fCat_1[\cV]$ and $M\in \bcM$, the factorization homology can be identified as a colimit involving the right Kan extension $\rho_\ast \cC$:

 We now explain that, in the case that $\cV = \Cat_n$ for some $n>0$, the right Kan extension along $\rho$ is given in terms of the restricted Yoneda functor along $\rho$.
-This restricted Yoneda functor factors through the fully-faithful embedding of the $\infty$-category of $(\infty,1)$-categories as complete Segal spaces, and we denote it as
+This restricted Yoneda functor factors through the fully-faithful embedding of the $(\oo,1)$-category of $(\infty,1)$-categories as complete Segal spaces, and we denote it as

 This functor $\fC$ is fully-faithful, with image consisting of those $(\infty,1)$-categories that are \bit{free on a finite directed graph}.
 In light of this characterization of the image of $\fC$, for $D\in \bcD$ and for $\cC$ an $(\infty,1)$-category, a functor $\fC(D) \xra{\ell} \cC$ is precisely the data of \begin{itemize} \item a map $\sk_0(D) \xra{\ell_0} \Obj(\cC)$ from the $0$-type of 0-dimensional strata of $D$ to the moduli space of objects of $\cC$,